vctfence/scrapbee/README.md

 ### Project status

 Currently the project is considered permanent alpha: be prepared for breaking changes, devastating bugs and groundbreaking experiments.
-Please, backup your data often.
+Please, backup your Firefox profile often.

 ### Objectives